Thinking of starting a new business?

 An Annual 8-Week Series to Help you Start your Business

 Would you like to learn more about marketing?
 Expand your network of business advisors?
 Meet other people starting businesses?
 The Floyd C4 (Creators, Curriculum, Coaches, Challenge) brings together aspiring entrepreneurs like yourself, business counselors, local business owners, and other experts in a series of learning sessions, all capped with an opportunity to pitch your plan for prize money.
-Register here for the next Floyd
+Register here for the 2021 Floyd C4 Series.

 Floyd C4 Sessions Include